-Paul Schuck is a Principal of the firm.
+Paul Schuck is Senior Counsel to the firm.
 He focuses on intellectual property litigation, especially patent and trade secret litigation.
 Mr. Schuck has litigated patent and trade secret disputes involving a broad array of technologies ranging from biotech to software to mechanical devices, such as oil drilling equipment and gaming machines.
 He also has extensive experience with trademark, right of publicity and licensing matters.
 His practice has included matters in U.S. District Courts across the country.
 In addition, Mr. Schuck has handled appellate matters before the Federal Circuit, the Ninth Circuit and the United States Supreme Court.

 Mr. Schuck also counsels clients on intellectual property matters.
 For intellectual property owners seeking to protect their property, he has provided guidance on non-disclosure and licensing agreements, patent portfolio management, and registration of trademarks and copyrights.
 Mr. Schuck also regularly advises clients concerned about infringing others’ intellectual property rights in an effort to avoid future litigation and liabilities.